-Laboratory and special course fees are 100-percent refundable if withdrawal occurs before the end of the drop/add period.
-After classes begin, laboratory and special course fees are nonrefundable.
+Laboratory and special course fees are 100% refundable if course is dropped before the end of the drop/add period.
+After the drop/add period, laboratory and special course fees are nonrefundable.

-Refunds due students who have credit balances in their tuition account will automatically be issued within 14 days.
+Refunds due students who have credit balances in their tuition account will automatically be issued within 14 days, unless funds are held due to administrative review regarding fraud or eligibility.
 Appeals regarding refunds shall be submitted in writing to the Business Office, MC 2097, Saint Leo University, P.O.
 Box 6665, Saint Leo, FL 33574-6665.